Medieval cuisine: Professional cooking

 The majority of the European population before industrialization lived in rural communities or isolated farms and households.
 The norm was self-sufficiency with only a small percentage of production being exported or sold in markets.
 Large towns were exceptions and required their surrounding hinterlands to support them with food and fuel.
 The dense urban population could support a wide variety of food establishments that catered to various social groups.
 Many of the poor city dwellers had to live in cramped conditions without access to a kitchen or even a hearth, and many did not own the equipment for basic cooking.
 Food from vendors was in such cases the only option.
 Cookshops could either sell ready-made hot food, an early form of fast food, or offer cooking services while the customers supplied some or all of the ingredients.
-Travellers, such as pilgrims en route to a holy site, made use of professional cooks to avoid having to carry their provisions with them.
-For the more affluent, there were many types of specialist that could supply various foods and condiments: cheesemongers, pie bakers, saucers, and waferers, for example.
+Travelers, such as pilgrims en route to a holy site, made use of professional cooks to avoid having to carry their provisions with them.
+For the more affluent, there were many types of specialists that could supply various foods and condiments: cheesemongers, pie bakers, saucers, and waferers, for example.
 Well-off citizens who had the means to cook at home could on special occasions hire professionals when their own kitchen or staff could not handle the burden of hosting a major banquet.

 Urban cookshops that catered to workers or the destitute were regarded as unsavory and disreputable places by the well-to-do and professional cooks tended to have a bad reputation.
 Geoffrey Chaucer's Hodge of Ware, the London cook from the Canterbury Tales, is described as a sleazy purveyor of unpalatable food.
 French cardinal Jacques de Vitry's sermons from the early 13th century describe sellers of cooked meat as an outright health hazard.
 While the necessity of the cook's services was occasionally recognized and appreciated, they were often disparaged since they catered to the baser of bodily human needs rather than spiritual betterment.
 The stereotypical cook in art and literature was male, hot-tempered, prone to drunkenness, and often depicted guarding his stewpot from being pilfered by both humans and animals.
 In the early 15th century, the English monk John Lydgate articulated the beliefs of many of his contemporaries by proclaiming that "Hoot ffir [fire] and smoke makith many an angry cook."